Carmilla: Influence

-Carmilla, the title character, is the original prototype for a legion of female and lesbian vampires.
-Although Le Fanu portrays his vampire's sexuality with the circumspection that one would expect for his time, lesbian attraction evidently is the main dynamic between Carmilla and the narrator of the story:
+Carmilla, the title character, is the literary prototype for the female and sapphic vampires in fiction.
+The accepted norms around platonic physical intimacy between women in the Victorian period make the nature of both Carmilla's and Laura's sexuality more ambiguous than modern readers may assume, and scholars have observed that it is entirely possible to read theirs as a story of platonic friendship, same-sex romantic attraction, or even maternal-filial care.
+However, many literary scholars and critics assert that lesbian attraction is the most prominent dynamic represented in the story.

+One particular passage that is given as an example of the romantic reading of Carmilla comes from chapter 4:

 Sometimes after an hour of apathy, my strange and beautiful companion would take my hand and hold it with a fond pressure, renewed again and again; blushing softly, gazing in my face with languid and burning eyes, and breathing so fast that her dress rose and fell with the tumultuous respiration.
 It was like the ardour of a lover; it embarrassed me; it was hateful and yet overpowering; and with gloating eyes she drew me to her, and her hot lips travelled along my cheek in kisses; and she would whisper, almost in sobs, "You are mine, you shall be mine, and you and I are one for ever."
 (Carmilla, Chapter 4).

-When compared to other literary vampires of the 19th century, Carmilla is a similar product of a culture with strict sexual mores and tangible religious fear.
-While Carmilla selected exclusively female victims, she only becomes emotionally involved with a few.
-Carmilla had nocturnal habits, but was not confined to the darkness.
-She had unearthly beauty, and was able to change her form and to pass through solid walls.
-Her animal alter ego was a monstrous black cat, not a large dog as in Dracula.
-She did, however, sleep in a coffin.
-Carmilla works as a Gothic horror story because her victims are portrayed as succumbing to a perverse and unholy temptation that has severe metaphysical consequences for them.
+As with later literary vampires from the 19th century, Carmilla reflects the cultural mores around not only sexuality, but also religious fears.
+In chapter six, the narrator remarks on the fact that she has never witnessed Carmilla praying: